-The internet is a major source of information but you have to be literate in basic computers and systems.
-The latest gadgets are all based on technology and the ability to use these gadgets can be to your advantage.
+The internet is the main source of information but you have to be computer or gadget literate.
+The latest devices are all based on advanced technology and the ability to use these gadgets is to your advantage.

 The best estimate is that you can learn a new fact every second and yet still only use a small portion of your memory even after a lifetime.

-Just a few areas in your life where you can fail through refusing to learn.
+Just a few areas in your life where you can fail by refusing to learn: